kevenleone/mdreader/README.md

 ## Description

-Save and organize your favorites markdown files in a single storage and share with friends.
+Save and organize your favorites markdown files in a single storage and share with friends and team.

-The application was designed to be Client Side (Vite) and leverage Supabase for Auth and Storage, still considering to move to SSR approach.

 ## :zap: Installation and Instructions